The Best Activities, Attractions, Sights and Tours in New Zealand

 73. Experience Canyoning in Queenstown

 Make the canyon your playground by scrambling, climbing, jumping, abseiling and more on a canyoning tour.
-Epic canyoning tours depart from Queenstown (more info on Viator and Tripadvisor) and Wanaka (Viator/Tripadvisor).
+Epic canyoning tours depart from Queenstown and Wanaka (more info on Viator, Tripadvisor and Klook).

 Location: Queenstown, South Island.
 Find more locations on both the North and South islands in the 7 Best Places for Canyoning in New Zealand.